justinlaicy926/PIC16BProject/2022-06-05-final-project.md

 ```
 {% include prediction4.html %}

+It appears our model has performed exactly as we have hypothesized.
+In other words, our use of RNN fails to predict significant trend movements to enable profitable trades.
+Instead of prediction, our model excels at regression.

 ## Conclusion

-Our many-to-many model shows the real-world usefulness of modelling stock prices using RNN.
+Our many-to-many model shows the real-world usefulness, or the lack thereof, of modelling stock prices using RNN.
 We remain skeptical of technical analysis doctrince based on price trend analysis.

+Despite our search for a reliable technical analysis RNN model has failed, it is insufficient to conclude the merit of all technical analysis methods.
+More in-depth experimentation is needed.